 Follicular Unit Transplantation is a more dated alternative to FUE.

 This is far less delicate: an entire strip of tissue is cut from the donor area, rather than removing follicles in individual units.

-The surgeon slices the strip of flesh into smaller units after extraction, making it ready for insertion into the recipient areas of the scalp.
+The strip of flesh is sliced into smaller units after extraction, ready for insertion into the recipient areas of the scalp.

 Tiny punctures are made in these zones, before the grafts are put in place.

 The extent of flesh removed from the scalp means FUT is less discrete than FUE, and large scarring tends to occur on the back of the scalp.